rusben/dam-m6/uf1nf2.md

 Similarly a program can send information to an external destination by opening a stream to a destination and writing the information out serially.

-Depending upon the direction of the data, streams are classified into TWO categories:
+Depending upon the direction of the data, streams are classified into two categories:

 * Input Streams
 * Output Streams